mrsalt/me/resume-full.md

 * Every code integration tests our UI unit test suite of 8,000+ JavaScript driven unit tests – both behavior and screen capture based.
 Test suite completes in about 3 minutes.

 #### [WebKit](http://www.webkit.org) Browser (C++ / C,  HTML 5, JavaScript, ARM, MIPS & x86), Jul 2009 - Present
-* Lead engineer in HP on WebKit.
-WebKit powers web browsers, including Safari and Chrome*.
-WebKit has a JavaScript interpreter, DOM implementation, rendering engine, and uses many different graphics and network libraries.
-WebKit has grown from around 1 million lines of code in 2009 (when I started working with it) to 3 million lines of code today.
+* Lead engineer in HP on WebKit (powers web browsers, including Safari and Chrome*).
+WebKit has 3+ million lines of code.
+* Worked with contractors in Canada and HP engineers in India and Korea.
 * Kept WebKit up to date, adding new capabilities to our browser (like remote debugger) and created Windows CE browser platform for next generation UI.
 This UI powers all HP Enterprise copiers and printers today.
 * Solved challenging performance problems in our display driver more than doubling the frames per second (huge improvement in UI responsiveness).
 * Lead developer of efforts to integrate WebKit browser into OZ (legacy products built on LynxOS, similar to Linux) and Jedi (new products built on Windows XP and Windows CE).
 The browser is a key technology piece for OXPd 1.6, a major strategy for HP enterprise laserjet products.